 Ask your municipality about permits required before proceeding with any backfilling, excavation or work to stabilize a riverbank.

-Manage your residual materials in accordance with standards in effect.
+Manage your residual materials (French only) in accordance with standards in effect.

 Other useful links

 Last update: October 21, 2020